joyjitchatterjee/ScientometricReview-AI/README.md

 # ScientometricReview-AI
-Data for our paper "Scientometric Review of Artificial Intelligence for Wind Energy: The Past, Present and Future".
+Data for our paper "Scientometric Review of Artificial Intelligence for Operations & Maintenance of Wind Turbines: The Past, Present and Future" (in submission).